agsb/immu/Presentation.md

 EXIT: ( at end of code )
   Execute NEXT
 ```
-Note that all compound words, does two jumps and a call with return, and primitive words does three jumps.
+All compound words, does two jumps and a call with return.

+All primitive words does three jumps.

-Also NEXT is executed two times, because in optmized codes, it is placed just bellow NEST and used by UNNEST.
+Also in optimized codes, NEXT is executed two times, and is placed between UNNEST and NEST.

 ## A proposal for extended indirect thread code